qtalr/r-devcontainer/README.md

 - Modify the `.devcontainer/Dockerfile` to add or remove system dependencies or R packages.
 - Adjust the `.devcontainer/docker-compose.yml` file to change container settings.
 - Edit the `.devcontainer/devcontainer.json` file to modify VS Code settings or extensions.
+- The container includes a non-root user 'ruser' with sudo privileges for better security.

 ## Contributing